bwsw/sj-platform/SJDocs/source/SJ_PlatformDeployment.rst

     curl --request POST "http://$address/v1/config/settings" -H 'Content-Type: application/json' --data "{\"name\": \"batch-streaming-validator-class\",\"value\": \"com.bwsw.sj.crud.rest.instance.validator.BatchInstanceValidator\",\"domain\": \"configuration.system\"}"
     curl --request POST "http://$address/v1/config/settings" -H 'Content-Type: application/json' --data "{\"name\": \"output-streaming-validator-class\",\"value\": \"com.bwsw.sj.crud.rest.instance.validator.OutputInstanceValidator\",\"domain\": \"configuration.system\"}"

-4. You can add the following optional configuraions if necessary.
+4. You can add optional configuraions if necessary.
 They have default values in the system but can be overriden.
 Find the full list of optional configurations at the :ref:`table-optional` table.

 Creating Platform Entities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Under this section you will find the information on platform entities creation.

 We will not provide you with specific instructions as this part is custom and the set of platform entities you need for your tasks may differ.
-Step-by-step instructions on creating platform entities are provided in the :ref:`fping-example-task` and :ref:`sflow-example-task` sections.
+Step-by-step instructions on creating platform entities are provided in the :ref:`fping-example-task` and :ref:`sflow-example-task` sections of :ref:`Tutorial`.

 The following entities should be uploaded or created in the system: